shashanka-puranika/shashanka-puranika/README.md

 | **css-reels** | UI/UX and CSS component experiments. |
 | **gittest** | Git command practice and version control experiments. |

----

-## 📂 How to Navigate This Profile

-1. 📁 Browse repositories — most include documentation or comments
-2. 🧪 Clone and experiment — workflows adapt to new datasets
-3. 🔁 Reuse pipelines — modular code for research & learning
-4. 🤝 Collaborate — open to research, ML, and open-source work

----

 ## 🎯 Current Goals & Future Direction